KadeStroude/Immutable-NFT-Sales-Bot/README.md

 If you are having any issues with this step, feel free to reach out and I can walk you through it, but in short:

-- Create a new Heroku account + app and set the project as a remote branch of your git repo (see [Heroku Remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote))
+- Create a new Heroku account and app.
+Set the project as a remote branch of your git repo (see [Heroku Remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote))

 Now you're ready to release - just push up the code via git to the Heroku remote (see [Heroku Remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) if unsure how, and if any issues, ensure you are following the [Heroku / Python framework](https://devcenter.heroku.com/articles/getting-started-with-python).